nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### trafficacct
 States if this is an unmetered or metered offering.
 In case of metered bandwidth the monthly included outbound (TX) traffic in GiB ([GibiByte](https://en.wikipedia.org/wiki/Gibibyte)) MUST be provided.
 If no traffic is included in the monthly costs, this value MUST be set to 0.
 If the hoster meters in+outbound the hoster provided value must be divided by two.
 This is an integer value.

-On a server with multiple tor instances the total available monthly traffic of the server **MUST** be divided by the number of tor relay instances running on it.
+On a server with multiple Tor instances the total available monthly traffic of the server **MUST** be divided by the number of Tor relay instances running on it.

 length: < 10 characters